camertron/arel-helpers/README.md

 ActiveRecord introspects the association between posts and comments and automatically chooses the right columns to use in the join conditions.

-Things start to get messy however if you wanted to do an outer join instead of the default inner join.
+Things start to get messy however if you want to do an outer join instead of the default inner join.
 Your query might look like this:

 ```ruby
 Post